 Must-do in Puerto Princesa

-This site is not about Puerto princesa so you will find here only a short list of things that you should do before you leave for Port Barton.
+Below you will find a short list of things that you should do before you leave for Port Barton.

 use the ATM.

-There are some ways to get cash in Port Barton but securing cash in Puerto Princesa is the best option.
+There are some ways to get cash in Port Barton but secure enough cash in Puerto to avoid problems in Port Barton.

 Visit a drugstore.